kirbyj/praatdet/README.md

       	Union

 	which is then used to subsequent analysis; this is also the object that is ultimately saved.

+One issue with using the Praat ```PointProcess`` is that the time window within which points are searched for is fixed.
+If this were modified, it could potentially lead to a reduction in errors involving multiple opening peaks.

 <a name="smoothing"></a>
 ### Smoothing